lucasdillmann/nginx-ignition/README.md

 After a few seconds, you can open your favorite browser at http://localhost:8090 and start using it.
 There's no default username or password, the nginx ignition will guide you to create your user.

-Please note that in its default configuration, the app will start using an embedded database.
-While this is fine for testing and some experiments, is not recommended for a production-like scenario.
+Please note that in its default configuration the app will start using an embedded H2 database.
+While this is fine for testing and some experiments, is not recommended for a long-term scenario.
 For that, please refer to the configuration section below to use PostgreSQL instead.

 ## Configuration

-Please refer to [this documentation file](docs/configuration-properties.md) for more details about the available configuration properties and some common use-case examples
+Check [this documentation file](docs/configuration-properties.md) for more details about the available configuration properties and some common use-case examples.

 ## Contributing and feedback